On the Granularity of Causal Effect Identifiability: Statements and Proofs

-\begin{proposition} Consider Definition~\ref{def:constrained-id} of constrained identifiability and suppose the set of constraints $\CC$ is empty.
-Then the causal effect \(\Pr_\X(\Y)\) is (variable-based) identifiable iff \(\Pr_\x(\y)\) is (state-based) identifiable for some states \(\x, \y.\) \end{proposition} \begin{proof} The only-if direction directly follows from the definitions.
+\begin{proof}[Proof of Proposition~\ref{prop:eq-classical}] The only-if direction directly follows from the definitions.
 We now show the contrapositive of the if direction.
-Suppose \(\Pr_\X(\Y)\) is unidentifiable, then there exists some \(\x', \y'\) such that \(\Pr_\x'(\y')\) is unidentifiable.
-We can permute CPT entries so that \(\x' = \x\) and \(\y' = \y.\) \end{proof}
+Suppose \(\Pr_\X(\Y)\) is unidentifiable, there exist some \(\x'\) and \(\y'\) such that \(\Pr_{\x'}(\y')\) is unidentifiable.
+We can simply set \(\x=\x'\) and \(\y=\y'\) for the states in \(\Pr_\x(\y).\) \end{proof}

+\begin{proof}[Proof of Proposition~\ref{prop:state-var-eq}] If \(\Pr_\x(\y)\) is unidentifiable, then \(\Pr_\X(\Y)\) is also unidentifiable by the definition of variable-based identifiability.
+Now consider the opposite direction.
+If \(\Pr_\X(\Y)\) is unidentifiable, then there exist states \(\x\) and \(\y\) such that \(\Pr_\x(\y)\) is unidentifiable.
+We go over each state \(s\) in \(\x\y\) and create a new state \(s'\) (outside CSI contexts) for \(S\).
+The CPTs for \(S\) and each of its children \(C\) are updated as follows:

+where \(\P_C\) denotes the parents of \(C\) (excluding \(S\)) and \(\epsilon\) is a positive constant in range \((0,1)\).
+The construction ensures that all CSIs satisfied by the original parameterization \(\Theta\) are also satisfied by the new parameterization \(\Theta'.\)